 Stochastic accumulator models account for response time in perceptual decision making tasks by assuming that perceptual evidence accumulates to a threshold.
 This project has mapped the firing rate of frontal eye field (FEF) visual neurons onto perceptual evidence and FEF movement neurons onto evidence accumulation to test competing models of the manner in which evidence was combined in the accumulation process.
 The models are evaluated on their ability to predict both response time distributions and movement neuron activity observed in monkeys performing an object search task.
 Our novel approach illustrates the use of neurophysiological data as a model selection tool and establish a novel framework to bridge computational and neural levels of explanation.

-Logan, G.D., Schall, J.D., & Palmeri, T.J. (in preparation).
-Neural models of stopping and going (working title).
-Manuscript in preparation.
-To appear in B. Forstmann & E.J.
+Logan, G.D., Schall, J.D., & Palmeri, T.J.
+(2015).
+Neural models of stopping and going.
+In B. Forstmann & E.J.
 Wagenmakers (Eds.), An Introduction to Model-Based Cognitive Neuroscience, Springer Neuroscience.

 Palmeri, T.J., Schall, J.D. & Logan, G.D.
-(2013).
-Neurocognitive modelling of perceptual decision making.
-To appear in J.R.
+(2015).
+Neurocognitive modelling of perceptual decisions.
+In J.R.
 Busemeyer, J. Townsend, Z.J.
-Wang, & A. Eidels (Eds.), Mathematical and Computational Models of Cognition, Oxford University Press.
+Wang, & A. Eidels (Eds.), Oxford Handbook of Computational and Mathematical Psychology, Oxford University Press.